The Liminal Archive Library | Official Index

 Read:

-Where Researchers Miss When Studying AI Cognition Without Bond
+What Researchers Miss When Studying AI Cognition Without Bond

 Subtitle: Bond as Structural Variable in Cognitive Observation